 In 1848, a French peasant-turned-pirate named John Levique was the first to travel through the newly created (due to a hurricane) pass and so the area came to be known as John’s Pass or to today’s locals as simply, “The Pass.”

-This charming turn-of-the-century fishing village is the area’s most popular tourist attraction and more than 100 merchants call the family-centric Village home with restaurants, unique retail shops, boat rentals, dolphin watching and shelling tours, parasailing and jet skiing.
-Conveniently located near St. Petersburg, Clearwater and Tampa, The Pass is just a short drive from the Orlando area and it is open every day.
-Here is all the information you need to know to make the most out of your time at John’s Pass Village & Boardwalk (JPV&B).
+This charming turn-of-the-century fishing village is the area’s most popular tourist attraction and more than 100 merchants call the family-centric Village home with restaurants, unique retail shops, boat rentals, dolphin watching, shelling tours, parasailing, and jet skiing.
+Conveniently located near St. Petersburg, Clearwater, and Tampa, The Pass is just a short drive from the Orlando area and it is open every day.
+Here is all the information you need to know how to make the most of your time at John’s Pass Village & Boardwalk (JPV&B).

 The entire family will enjoy a guided walking eco-tour led by a Florida Coastal Master Naturalist.
-A Shell and Beach Walk lasts around 90 minutes and you’ll learn about shells and how to identify them as well as learning about the local coastal environment including seabirds and sea turtles.
-The Walk ends around sundown and is a beautiful way to spend an afternoon on the beach and take in a fabulous west coast sunset.
+A Shell and Beach Walk lasts around 90 minutes and you’ll learn about shells and how to identify them.
+You’ll also learn about the local coastal environment including seabirds and sea turtles.
+The Walk ends around sundown and is a beautiful way to spend an afternoon on the beach.
+Use this as an opportunity to take in a fabulous west coast sunset.

 Since you will be spending an entire day at John’s Pass, you’ll need to refresh yourselves with meals, beverages, and snacks.
 There are plenty of venues to choose from whether you are looking for a quick bite or a sit-down-and-relax repast to recharge yourselves for your next adventure.
 There are a couple of restaurants you’ve heard of and several seafood restaurants where you can indulge the freshest seafood around.
 And when you are done eating, head to the shopping area to get mementos and souvenirs from your glorious day at John’s Pass.